jamesrharwood/thesis/chapters/9_defining_content/data/tables/rg_content.md

 | *Include testimonials from researchers who were nervous about being punished for reporting transparently*                                                                  | Persuasion                  | Demonstration of behaviour                                                                                                            |
 | *Gather and communicate evidence for benefits*                                                                                                                             | Persuasion                  | Information about emotional consequences, Information about others' approval, Information about social and environmental consequences |

 : Intervention components pertaining to the content and organisation of reporting guidelines, alongside the intervention functions and behaviour change techniques (BCT) they employ.
 A reporting guideline's content includes (but is not limited to) reporting *items*.
 Components specific to reporting items appear in @tbl-ics-item.
-Italicized items are duplicated from previous tables.
+Italicised items are duplicated from previous tables.
 See Appendix {{< var appendix.ict >}} for further descriptions and links to barriers each component addresses. {#tbl-ics-rg-content}

 ```{=html}
 <!--